iamVP7/mozwebext_book/manuscript/WebExtension_PDFIT.md

 Your simple task is to create a small social share button.
 So when the user clicks on the pageAction icon he should have options to share it to various social media.

 Optional: It will be great if you can share your code or blog about this learning in twitter.
 Our Mozilla Webextension twitter handle is (@MozWebExt) and make sure you use hashtag #WebExtLearn when you are tweeting about this learning.

+## References

 - [1] https://mzl.la/2OngPCk
 - [2] https://mzl.la/2JDMsqq